 Putting on a Pageant 1578

-Putting on a Pageant 1578: Entertaining Queen Elizabeth I in Norwich is a new primary school literacy support programme which draws upon research conducted for the ‘Accessing the Records of Early English Drama in Norwich, 1540-1642’ research project led by Prof. Matthew Woodcock of the School of Literature, Drama & Creative Writing at UEA.
-The project was funded by the Arts and Humanities Research Council and delivered in partnership with the Forum Trust, Norwich.
+Putting on a Pageant 1578: Entertaining Queen Elizabeth I in Norwich (POP 1578) is a primary school literacy support programme which draws upon research conducted for the ‘Accessing the Records of Early English Drama in Norwich, 1540-1642’ research project led by Prof. Matthew Woodcock of the School of Literature, Drama & Creative Writing at UEA.

 Explore More at Home

 To truly embed the POP 1578 approach, we ask that the parents/carers of your pupils become involved with ‘Explore More at Home’.
 This involves short, simple talking activities as ‘homework’ as well as 3 exciting filmed parent/carer and child ‘half day’ creative activity sessions, including; filmed drama games, animation and art sessions which can be enjoyed by children, parents and carers at home or as in-school session.
 Explore More at Home’ fosters good communication skills and parent, carer, school connectivity.